 When Metro Man fakes his own death by escaping in the last millisecond and replacing his body with a skeleton, it directly mirrors events in the major DC Comics storyline "52", which documents a full year where Superman, Batman and Wonder Woman have disappeared from the public eye and are presumed dead (similar to the events of "Megamind").
 In "52", time-traveling superhero Booster Gold also fakes his own death in an identical fashion to Metro Man by replacing his body with a skeleton at the last second in order to be able to secretly reinvent himself as a different superhero, Supernova, and save the day.

 Megamind lands in a prison, where he is raised to be a criminal.
 This alludes to 'Superman: Red Son', a graphic novel which demonstrates what could happen if the infant Superman had crash-landed and was raised in a location other than a Kansas farm (in the story it was the Soviet Union).
-Both also have similar denouements: the hero retires, goes into hiding and leaves his work in the hands of his former nemesis.
+Both also have similar endings: the hero retires by pretending to be dead, goes into hiding and leaves his work in the hands of his former nemesis.

 Hal Stewart is an amalgamation of various comic characters: his appearance was based on Jimmy Olsen, he was named after the Green Lantern (a title notably held by Hal Jordan and John Stewart), and his character was based on Spider-Man 3 (2007)'s Eddie Brock.